damienbod/angular-auth-oidc-client/docs/features.md

 Currently the Authwellknownendpoints are collected via an HTTP call when starting the application in the `APP_INITIALIZER`.
 This HTTP call may affect your first page loading time or you want ot load the AuthWellKnownEndpoints later when the user calls `authenticate` for any other reason.

-The property `eagerLoadAuthWellKnownEndpoints` in the config sets this.
+The property `eagerLoadAuthWellKnownEndpoints` in the config sets exactly this.
 The default is set to `false`, so the AuthWellKnownEndpoints are loaded at the start as is previous versions.
 Setting this to `true` the AuthWellKnownEndpoints are being loaded when the user calls `authenticate`.

 Also you can pass the already existing AuthWellKnownEndpoints into the `withConfig` method as a second parameter.
+In this case no HTTP call to load the Authwellknownendpoints is being done.

 ```ts
 oidcConfigService.withonfig(